 Cost Required to Open a Position

-Traders should ensure that they have a minimum fund in their wallet balance before opening a position.
-The cost required to open a position includes the initial margin and open loss (if any).
-Open loss occurs when the order price is unfavourable to the traders i.e. mark price is lower than the order price for a long order.
+Traders should ensure that they have the minimum required amount of funds in their wallet before opening a position.
+The cost required to open a position includes the Initial Margin and open loss (if any).
+Open loss occurs when the order price is unfavorable to the traders, i.e., Mark Price is lower than the order price for a long order.
 Binance includes open loss as one of the costs required to open a position to avoid forced liquidation when the traders place the order.
-If open loss is not counted, there is a high probability that users’ position will get liquidated immediately once they have placed such order.
+If open loss is not counted, there is a high probability that users’ position will get liquidated immediately once they have placed such orders.

 Cost = Initial Margin + Open Loss (if any)